(updated on March 26, 2017)

 As any mom knows, once the teen years hit, it can be really difficult to find something your kid finds enjoyable.
 And, if you’re a teen reading this, come on you know it’s true!
-Either yourself or your friends have well-earned your reputation as sullen and disinterested on more than one occasion – and sitting around a campfire singing songs and making friendship bracelets?
-Sure.
-You would totally go for that.
+Blank stares or eye-rolling are all too common when teens are asked what they want to do in the summer.

-While traditional summer camps may not be what you have in mind for yourself or your child this year, the good news is there are plenty of high school camp options out there that teens DO enjoy, and return to for all four years.
+While traditional summer camps may not be what you have in mind for yourself or your child this year, the good news is there are plenty of high school camp options out there that teens DO enjoy.
 No matter what your interests or goals after high school, these camps can help you accelerate your skill set, or even just plain have fun and relax before people will expect you to get a job!

-Roughing It Day Camps will give all city kids a chance to experience the great outdoors.
-The nature adventures include canoeing, kayaking, sports, crafts, and various teambuilding activities in the wilderness.
-Students are picked up at various bay area spots including San Francisco, Berkeley, Oakland, Lamorinda and San Ramon, and are transported to Lafayette Reservoir for camp.
+Overnight camps offered by Camp Chrysalis will give all city kids a chance to experience the great outdoors.
+The nature adventures include canoeing, kayaking, and various team building activities in the wilderness.